Skip to Main Content

 Chapter Four: Technology can Spur Job Creation Through Enabling Employment in Three Core CategoriesTechnology enables employment in different categories; in the technology sector itself, in core emerging market industries such as agriculture and healthcare, and by enabling and supporting business growth in general.

 Chapter Five: Maximizing the Potential of Technology Programs in Emerging MarketsTo drive effective and impactful development outcomes, successful technological programs that are introduced in emerging markets need the ability to be scaled and replicated.
 New models of partnership, investment and operations will be needed to realize the full potential of technology in these markets.

 Jessica Long is a managing director with Accenture and has over 15 years of national and international experience in strategy, program delivery and technology within the corporate, government and development sectors.
 Jessica is on the global leadership team of Accenture Development Partnerships, a not-for-profit group within Accenture which provides business and technology services to the international development sector.
-She leads Accenture Development Partnerships’ suite of offerings across Program Innovation & Impact, Services & Solutions for Development and Organizational Strengthening & Enablement.
+She leads Accenture Development Partnerships’ suite of offerings across Program Innovation & Impact, Partnership Services and Organizational Strengthening & Enablement.

-William Brindley is the CEO of NetHope.
+William Brindley is a Special Advisor to CEOs and other C-Level executives.
+For the last eight years Bill served as NetHope’s first CEO.
 He is a veteran executive with proven multi-sector expertise leading international corporations and social enterprises.
 His experience includes positions as Chief Executive Officer, Chief Operating Officer, Chief Information Officer and Global Managing Director for financial services, technology, entertainment and social benefit organizations.
-Bill is an active participant in the the World Economic Forum and the Clinton Global Initiative as well as a frequent speaker, moderator, panelist and blogger on critical issues.
+Bill is an active participant in the World Economic Forum and the Clinton Global Initiative as well as a frequent speaker, moderator, panelist and blogger on critical issues.